 ISO Certified 9001:2015

-Cleanroom Apparel - Disposable and WashableAt Cleanroom World, we have a huge selection of disposable and washable cleanroom apparel.
+Cleanroom Apparel - Disposable and WashableAt Cleanroom World we have a huge selection of disposable and washable cleanroom apparel!

-We have everything you need to ensure that your work environment is safe, effective, and compliant with cleanroom requirements.
+We have everything you need to ensure your work environment is safe, effective, and compliant with cleanroom requirements.
 From sterile suits to ESD garments, SMS clothing to microporous apparel, shoes to shoe covers, we stock the fabrics, styles, and brands that you’ll love!

-Cleanroom suits, hoods, frocks, lab coats, boot covers, shirts, pants, coveralls, aprons, sleeves, shoes, hoods…you name it, and we’ve got it!
+Cleanroom suits, hoods, frocks, lab coats, boot covers, shirts, pants, coveralls, aprons, sleeves, shoes, and hoods…you name it, and we’ve got it!

 What Is Cleanroom Apparel

-Cleanroom apparel, simply put, is anything that you’d wear into a cleanroom or sterile environment.
+Cleanroom apparel, simply put, is anything that you would wear into a cleanroom or sterile environment.
 Cleanroom clothing is meant to be lint-free and non-shedding, safe to wear into environments in which even the smallest particles could cause damage to the products that are being manufactured and packaged.
 By wearing the proper garments and accessories that are approved for cleanrooms, you can control contamination and protect yourself.

 Cleanroom Apparel Requirements And Standards

 Different classes of cleanrooms, labs, and sterile environments have different garment requirements, including ISO classifications (see below).

 The strictest cleanrooms and labs will often require that anyone entering the cleanroom “gown up” and wear: cleanroom suits, bouffant hats, hoods, shoe or boot covers, goggles, face masks, and gloves.